Mohammed-Aamir2327/Internship-Finders-Analysis/README.md

 ## 🧠 Why Simulated Data?

 We **did not use real data from LinkedIn or Internshala** due to:
-- 🔐 **LinkedIn API restrictions and data privacy policies**
+- 🔐 **LinkedIn API restrictions and data privacy policies**,
-- 📵 **No legal access to scrape or use commercial datasets**
+- 📵 **No legal access to scrape or use commercial datasets**,
-- ⚖️ To ensure ethical data usage and avoid violations
+- ⚖️ To ensure ethical data usage and avoid violations.

 Instead, we generated a **realistic, large sample dataset** with fields commonly found in internship listings, such as:
 Fields: title, company, location, mode, duration, stipend, skills, deadline.